New Overtime Rule 2.0 (2019)

 - Salary level test: Is the employee paid a minimum specified amount (the threshold amount set by Federal Government regulation)?

 - Duties test: Do the employee’s job duties primarily involve executive, administrative or professional duties (as defined by Government regulation)?

 To be exempt, the answer to all three questions must be “yes.”

 Comment on the proposed rule

-If you would like to comment on the rule, you will have 60 days from the date of publication in the Federal Register to submit your comments to the DOL.
+If you would like to comment on the rule, you will have until May 21, 2019, to submit your comments to the DOL.